Get over 50% off our best selling courses with code THANKFUL24!

 Straw cup with adult assistance:

-1. At this point, you’ve already tired an open cup and your baby can successfully swallow a small amount of water.
+1. At this point, you’ve already tried an open cup and your baby can successfully swallow a small amount of water.
 (See the Open Cup section above.)

 2. Make sure your baby is sitting upright in their high chair or on your lap.